badayvedat/badayvedat.github.io/content/post/monai-paper.md

 			- Physics-specific transforms

-				- > Data acquired from magnetic resonance imaging is recorded in *k*-space, and therefore it is desirable to be able to augment MR images in the *k*-space domain.
+				- "Data acquired from magnetic resonance imaging is recorded in *k*-space, and therefore it is desirable to be able to augment MR images in the *k*-space domain."

 					- I believe number of channels is referred as *k*-spaces.